kube-logging/telemetry-controller/README.md

 Telemetry Controller can be configured using Custom Resources to set up an [opinionated Opentelemetry Collector](#under-the-hood) configuration to route log messages based on rules defined as a Tenant -> Subscription relation map.
 That way:

-- Administrators can define **tenants** to provide isolation and access control for telemetry data.
+- Administrators can define a **collector** and **tenants** to provide isolation and access control for telemetry data.
+These are cluster scoped resources.
 - Users can create **subscriptions** to select telemetry data streams accessible by their tenant only.
 - Users can create or refer the available **outputs** in their **subscriptions** to route and transport data.
+That way users can configure what they want to collect, and where they want to send it - within their tenant’s scope.

 ![Telemetry Controller flow diagram](https://axoflow.com/wp-content/uploads/2024/02/telemetry-controller-flow.png)